-“Arbitration” is a process in which we make a binding or non-binding decision after hearing arguments and considering evidence.
+“Arbitration” is a process in which I make a binding or non-binding decision after hearing arguments and considering evidence.
 The parties determine the formality and finality of the process, in consultation with us.
 This process can occur with the parties alone or with the parties and their lawyers, present and participating.
-When counsel does not participate directly in arbitration we strongly encourage the parties to have consulting lawyers.
+When counsel does not participate directly in arbitration I strongly encourage the parties to have consulting lawyers.

-We will arbitrate ultimate issues, interim or “temporary orders” and discovery disputes, all in the context of divorce, custody or other family law, probate law or other matters.
+I will arbitrate ultimate issues, interim or “temporary orders” and discovery disputes, all in the context of divorce, custody or other family law, probate law or other matters.